mikrono/tModLoaderWiki_kr_ko/GlobalProjectile.md

 ### public virtual bool?
 CanCutTiles(Projectile projectile)

+Return true or false to specify if the projectile can cut tiles, like vines.
+Return null for vanilla decision.

 ### public virtual bool CanDamage(Projectile projectile)

 Whether or not the given projectile is capable of killing tiles (such as grass) and damaging NPCs/players.
 Return false to prevent it from doing any sort of damage.
 Returns true by default.